dragondescendant/assessment-feedback-analysis-application/README.md

 - The retrieval of stored data.
 - The manipulation and visualisation of retrieved data for analysis.

-The application consists of an interface that's implemented using React, a REST server that's implemented using Java and Spring WebFlux,  and a MongoDB database.
+The application consists of an interface that's implemented using React, a REST server that's implemented using Java and Spring WebFlux and a MongoDB database.